Brazil Tours

 Accessed from the city of Cuiaba, the wetlands, forests and savannas of the northern Pantanal are home to an amazing diversity of creatures.

-Explore the incredibly fertile savanna and river catchment of the Southern Pantanal, with its thousands of bird species and rare mammals such as jaguar and tapir.
+Explore the incredible savanna and river catchment of the Southern Pantanal, with its bird species and rare mammals such as jaguar and tapir.

 Amazon River Cruises